jamesmu03/zephyr-hrm/README.md

 # Lab: Zephyr ADC & PWM

-The code in this repository has been built against `v2.6.2` of the Zephyr SDK.
-You should use this version of the SDK when building your code.  :warning: If you use `v2.7.0` or later, you may encounter issues with some of the SMF macros and input syntax that has changed.

 ## Fork and Clone the Repository

 * Fork this repository to your own GitLab account.